-- In [[Homestuck]] when Kanaya becomes a rainbow drinker she begins to glow, her dancestor, Porrim, also biolumeneces, though she is better able to control it.
+- In Homestuck, when Kanaya becomes a rainbow drinker, she begins to glow.
+Her dancestor, Porrim, also biolumineces, though she is better able to control it.

 - in BIONICLE: The Mask of Light, Takua gets distracted by some glowing coral-like structures.
 He immediately puts them on his head and starts hopping around like a flourescent bunny rabbit.